metacpan/metacpan-cpan-extracted/distros/C/Chess-Plisco/README.md

 $ perl -Ilib bin/plisco
 ```

-The engine needs several seconds to come up because the source code of the
+The engine needs some time to come up because it compiles a number of lookup
+tables.
+If you run it from a git checkout, it will also need time to parse
-engine and the library are parsed and the macros contained expanded.
+its own source code and expand the macros contained.

 ### Graphical User Interfaces